Informed Hybrid Zonotope-based Motion Planning Algorithm: Notations and preliminaries

 \subsection{Hybrid zonotope}

 Hybrid zonotopes provide a powerful representation for nonconvex sets by combining continuous and binary factors.
-Each combination of binary factors defines a constrained zonotope, which we call a leaf of the hybrid zonotope.
-Understanding the adjacency relationships between these leaves is crucial for applications such as motion planning and reachability analysis.
-We start by defining the hybrid zonotope set representation.
+Each combination of binary factors defines a constrained zonotope, referred to as a leaf of the hybrid zonotope.
+Understanding the adjacency relationships between these leaves is essential for applications such as motion planning and reachability analysis.
+We begin by defining the hybrid zonotope set representation.

 \begin{definition}[\cite{Bird2023}] The set $\mathcal{Z}_h\subset\mathbb{R}^n$ is a hybrid zonotope if there exist $G^c\in\mathbb{R}^{n\times n_{g}}$, $G^b\in\mathbb{R}^{n\times n_{b}}$, $c\in\mathbb{R}^{n}$, $A^c\in\mathbb{R}^{n_{c}\times n_{g}}$, $A^b\in\mathbb{R}^{n_{c}\times n_{b}}$, and $b\in\mathbb{R}^{n_c}$ such that